Cyan4973/xxHash/doc/xxhash_spec.md

 XXH3 Algorithm Description (for small inputs)
 -------------------------------------

-The algorithm for small inputs is further divided into 4 cases: empty, 1-3 bytes, 4-8 bytes, and 9-16 bytes of input.
+The algorithm for small inputs (0-16 bytes of input) is further divided into 4 cases: empty, 1-3 bytes, 4-8 bytes, and 9-16 bytes of input.

 The algorithm uses byte-swap operations.
 The byte-swap operation reverses the byte order in a 32-bit or 64-bit value.
 It is denoted `bswap32` and `bswap64` for its 32-bit and 64-bit versions, respectively.